RTPSEO/hello-world/README.md

 # hello-world
 My First Repository

-This will be the first code I write
+This will be the first code I write.